 According to the NHS, contact dermatitis can arise if something is irritating your baby’s skin, such as chemicals found in soap and bathing products.
-Diaper rash is actually one form of contact dermatitis.
-Caused by urine and faeces combining with the heat generated inside the diaper, it can occur anywhere covered by the diaper.
+Nappy rash is actually one form of contact dermatitis.
+Caused by urine and faeces combining with the heat generated inside the nappy, it can occur anywhere covered by the nappy.

-“When Tristan got diaper rash, I couldn’t believe how much it was hurting him,’ says mom, Juliet.
-‘He was shaking as we were changing him which was obviously really upsetting, but it did clear up pretty quickly."
+“When Tristan got nappy rash, I couldn’t believe how much it was hurting him,’ says mum, Juliet.
+‘He was shaking as we were changing him which was obviously really upsetting, but it did clear up pretty quickly.

-One way to avoid contact dermatitis diaper rash is to make sure your baby’s diapers are changed regularly, plus use only the purest baby products on their skin.
-WaterWipes were created by a father who was concerned about his daughter’s diaper rash, and are recommended by midwives for newborns.
+One way to avoid contact dermatitis nappy rash is to make sure your baby’s nappies are changed regularly, plus use only the purest baby products on their skin.
+WaterWipes were created by a father who was concerned about his daughter’s nappy rash, and are recommended by midwives for newborns.